ryanfb/etc/_drafts/a_curious_lead_codex_in_the_baths_of_diocletian.md

   >
   > <a href="https://www.flickr.com/photos/ryanfb/15819302968" title="matter_pl5 by Ryan Baumann, on Flickr"><img src="https://farm8.staticflickr.com/7566/15819302968_8073cd438f.jpg" width="500" height="342" alt="matter_pl5"></a>
   >
   > (Pl.
-V) The third sheet shows a turtle contemplated with reverence by a man erased in my drawing; and on the reverse a person elavted on a column, eyes fixed to heaven, adored by a woman.
+V) The third sheet shows a turtle contemplated with reverence by a man erased in my drawing; and on the reverse a person elevated on a column, eyes fixed to heaven, adored by a woman.
   >
   > <a href="https://www.flickr.com/photos/ryanfb/15384439034" title="matter_pl6 by Ryan Baumann, on Flickr"><img src="https://farm8.staticflickr.com/7541/15384439034_e0f0b2975f.jpg" width="500" height="342" alt="matter_pl6"></a>
   >